-- It is also seen as dangerous for the child because of the possibility of burns or scalding.
-Therefore do not use steam for your child's croup.
+- Don't use steam.
+It can be dangerous for your child because of the possibility of burns or scalding.

-- Do not put anything in your child's mouth to look at the throat.
+- Don't put anything in your child's mouth to look at their throat.
 This may make symptoms worse.

 - Paracetamol can be given if your child has a fever or a sore throat.